John Hodgman: Netflix special

 Netflix, the American streaming media website, aired the comedy special John Hodgman: Ragnarok on June 20, 2013, as a "Netflix Original".
-The special featured material from Hodgman's most recent book, That Is All, and his December 21, 2012 show at The Bell House in New York.
+The special featured material from Hodgman's most recent book, That Is All, and his December 21, 2012, show at The Bell House in New York.

 Judge John Hodgman podcast

 In 2010, Hodgman began hosting a weekly, comedic court show podcast called Judge John Hodgman.
 The program features Hodgman acting as a judge (with Jesse Thorn as bailiff) adjudicating real-life disputes within a fictional courtroom setting.
 The cases answer questions like, "Should the kitchen sink's built-in dispenser be filled with dish soap or hand soap?" and "Can you stop family members from using your childhood nickname?"

-In January 2021, the podcast aired its 500th episode.
-Judge John Hodgman is distributed online by Maximum Fun.
+TV program Dicktown

+Hodgman teamed with fellow humorist David Rees to create the adult animated show Dicktown, which premiered in 2020.
+As of 2024, the show is in its second season and airs on FXX and Hulu.
+The show is written, directed and executive produced by Hodgman and Rees; Matt Thompson also executive produces.
+Dicktown follows the story of detective John Hunchman and his sidekick David Purefoy (voiced by Hodgman and Rees respectively).